LostMa-ERC/pivot-format/README.md

 --password "password"
 ```

-### Transform into graph
+### 2. Transform into graph

 Because LostMa's data is so networked, a graph is the most intuitive way to structure it for analysis.
-In preparation for any future work (pivot to TEI documents, explore the network), use the command `lostma build graph` transform and save the data in an embedded, in-process Kùzu graph database.
+In preparation for any future work (pivot to TEI documents, explore the network), use the command `lostma build graph` to transform and save the downloaded Heurist data in an embedded, in-process Kùzu graph database.

 ```console
 $ lostma build graph